top of page

 ADDICTION

-In Congress, Joe has co-sponsored the following legislation:
+In Congress, Joe has co-sponsored legislation including:

-H.R.
-2366 - STOP Fentanyl Act
+The STOP Fentanyl Act

-Comprehensive Addiction Resources Emergency Act
+The Comprehensive Addiction Resources Emergency Act

-H.R.
-909, Moms Matter Act
+The Moms Matter Act

-H.R.
-1368, Mental Health Justice Act
+The Mental Health Justice Act

 bottom of page